 During the War of 1812, Constitution fared far better than the Navy Yard that fitted her for combat.
 With the British Army’s victory at Bladensburg on August 24, 1814, the nation’s capital lay exposed and undefended.
 With the British approaching the Yard that evening, the commandant of the Yard, Thomas Tingey, ordered the Yard to be torched.
 As darkness fell on the capital, flames lit the sky.
 The Navy Yard’s storehouses were burned, along with the New York, Boston, General Greene, Argus, and the hull of the nearly completed frigate Columbia.

 Constitution’s final stays in the Washington Navy Yard were during her National Cruise following the four-year restoration that was completed in 1931.
 “Old Ironsides” arrived at the Washington Navy Yard on November 7, 1931.
-After an 11-day stay during which thousands of visitors walked her decks, the minesweeper Grebe towed the recommissioned frigate back down the Potomac and on to further port calls in warmer climes over the winter months.
+During her 11-day stay, thousands of visitors walked her decks, including President Herbert Hoover, who came on board on November 11.
+On November 18, the minesweeper Grebe towed the recommissioned frigate back down the Potomac and on to further port calls in warmer climes over the winter months.